PrairieLearn/PrairieLearn/doc/faq.md

 </div>
 ```

+See [Using Markdown in questions](question.md#using-markdown-in-questions) for more details on
+how `markdown` is implemented in PrairieLearn.

 ## What steps do I have to take to access the parameter object in an external grader?

 By default, the external grader will receive a JSON dump of all values inside of the `data` object called